'Prayers For The Stolen' Review: Mothers & Daughters Try To Live Normal Lives, Avoid Chaos

-Although Ana is the one leading audience throughout the movie, the story is still focused on this community as a whole whether that's shown in the way that these three friends bond with each other, or how the residents unite over their kids' education and creating safety measures when cartel trucks are arriving.
+Although Ana is the one leading audience throughout the movie, the story is still focused on this community as a whole whether that's shown in the way that these three friends bond with each other, or how the residents unite over their kids' education and creating safety measures when cartel trucks are showing up.
 Time is pretty evenly split in two chapters; when the kids are pre-teens and when they are young teenagers.
-First half in particular has some magic that the other one doesn't as Ordóñez González is an especially great find among the cast of several new faces, bringing a welcomed mix of innocence and expressive features.
+First half in particular has some magic that the other one doesn't as González is an especially great find among the cast of several new faces, bringing a welcomed mix of innocence and expressive faces.
 Scenes between her and Batalla feel immensely moving yet conflicted which emphasises the overall atmosphere in the town they are living in.

-Huezo and cinematographer Dariela Ludlow never lose too much momentum but their decision to use narrow frames for the children - and only opening it up when elements of danger are introduced - is very effective in that first half to draw the viewer closer and closer.
-The second half has slightly more misses in its acting department, Membreño suffering from lack of chemistry with Batalla and distractingly miscast Julián Guzmán Girón (playing Margarito, Maria's brother) who I didn't even personally connect to the child version of that character until much later.
+Huezo and cinematographer Dariela Ludlow never lose too much momentum but their decision to use narrow frames for the children—and only opening it up when elements of danger are introduced—is very effective in that first half to draw the viewer closer and closer.
+The second half has slightly more misses in its acting department, Membreño suffering from lack of chemistry with Batalla and distractingly miscast Julián Guzmán Girón (playing Margarito, Maria's brother) who I personally didn't even connect to the child version of that character until much later.
 There's also some structure missing in the latter half, starting from the time jump and then characters going from one location to another without much connective thread.
 Luckily the moments that show Rita's worry over her daughter's future and the three girls' closeness aren't too rare so most of the emotional resonance still remains.

 Smileys: Mayra Batalla, directing, Ana Cristina Ordóñez González